 Forty-five percent to 60% of the erstwhile bronchioloalveolar carcinomas have been reported to present in radiologic stage 1 or stage 2 disease.

 Tissue diagnosis by biopsy is the confirmatory step.
-However complete histologic evaluation of an excised specimen or biopsy is increasingly stressed upon to determine the extent of invasiveness.
+However, complete histologic evaluation of an excised specimen or biopsy is increasingly stressed to determine the extent of invasiveness.
 The diagnosis of adenocarcinoma with lepidic growth made by cytology or core biopsy can contain a more invasive component in an excised specimen.

 Differential diagnosis of bronchioloalveolar carcinoma with similar histological findings but much more favorable prognosis includes: